 Delay to IR35 tax reforms - now scheduled for 6 April 2021 (the reforms mean that someone working like an employee, but through a limited company, will be taxed like someone employed directly).

-Self-employment Income Support Scheme (SEISS) - a grant of up to 80% of trading profits for the next three months.
+Self-employment Income Support Scheme (SEISS) - a grant of up to 80% of trading profits.
+This scheme was originally only intended to run for three months but has been extended.

 Access to Universal Credit - temporary changes to these entitlements allow self-employed people on low incomes to access financial support.
 Helpline: 0800 328 5644.